ssc-datascience/ssc-datascience.github.io/LDA.md

 ```

 Let's split books into chunks and treat chunks as documents.
-It doesn't matter how long a document is, but working with book chapters will have a short compute time.
+It doesn't matter how long a document is, but working with book chapters will have a short compute time compared to bringing in more than 9 books to cluster.